mockery/mockery/README.markdown

 is only used when a) there is no === or == match and b) when the regex is verified to be a valid regex (i.e. does not return false from preg_match()).

+    with(\Mockery::ducktype('foo', 'bar'))

+The Ducktype matcher is an alternative to matching by class type.
+It simply matches any argument which is an object containing the provided list of methods to call.